vlocityinc/vlocity_build/README.md

 ```

 ##### BuildFile
-This specifiec a File to create from the DataPack Directory
+This specifies a File to create from the DataPack Directory
 ```yaml
 buildFile: staticresources/CampaignBaseTemplates.resource
 ```